enthought/pyface/docs/source/toolkits.rst

 Toolkit Selection
 =================

-Pyface uses Traits' :py:module:`traits.etsconfig` to determine the current toolkit being used.
+Pyface uses Traits' :py:mod:`traits.etsconfig` to determine the current toolkit being used.
 Applications can control which toolkit to use in two
 ways: